king-fox-2019/fancy-todo/README.md

 JWT_SECTRE="< JSON Web Token Secret >"
 ```

-FIre up the server by typing this command on terminal
+Fire up the server by typing this command on terminal

 ```
 npm run dev